writesandy/Adventure-App/README.md

 # GroupProject Recipe App
-This is our Recipe App.
+This is our Recipe and Allergen/Dietery Preference App.
 Saundra Rikki Brandon Joe Thomas

 Our Project:
 Enter your Food Ingredients
 Nutritional analysis of the meal
 Choose the recipe you want
-We will display: Recipe, Complexity
+We will display: Recipe,
 Glycemic Index, Calorie Count

 **Enter your ingredients** We have UI layouts sketched out for this.